 Do You Love Homegrown Canned Green Beans?

 I have loved homegrown canned green beans since I was a kid.
 My mom had a huge garden that we four kids would help water and harvest.
-When it came to green beans, we would help pick and snap the many bowls of green beans that were produced.
-I never liked that chore much, but I sure did like the results.
 We would eat green beans all summer, and Mom would can the rest in her pressure cooker.
 Green beans were thus plentiful all winter long.
 I don't think we ever ran out.

 Unfortunately, I have never grown enough green beans to can, as my mom did.
 Still, I have always cooked them, whether from fresh, frozen, or canned options.
 A few years ago, I came up with a method of cooking store-bought green beans that made them taste closer to my mom's homegrown canned green beans.